TheWarriorSpectrum/tws-contracts/README.md

 ## Installation

 ### Kovan Ethereum Testnet
 Set your `KOVAN_RPC_URL` [environment variable.](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 You can get one for free at [Infura's site.](https://infura.io/) You'll also need to set the variable `PRIVATE_KEY`, which is your private key from your wallet, ie MetaMask.
 This is needed for deploying contracts to public networks.
 You can optionally set your `MNEMONIC` environment variable instead with some changes to the `hardhat.config.js`.
+You can obtain testnet ETH and LINK via the [Chainlink Kovan Faucet](https://faucets.chain.link/)

 ### Matic Mumbai Testnet
 Set your `MUMBAI_RPC_URL` [environment variable](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).
 You can get one from the [Matic docs](https://docs.matic.network/docs/develop/network-details/network).
 You'll also need to set the variable `PRIVATE_KEY` which is your private key from your wallet, ie MetaMask.
 This is needed for deploying contracts to public networks.
 You can obtain testnet MATIC and LINK via the [MATIC Faucet](https://faucet.matic.network/)